 Give a child an unforgettable day out in nature

-At TCV, we believe that every child should have the opportunity to connect with nature.
+At TCV we believe that all children should have the opportunity to build a connection to nature.

-But sadly, many children miss out on the chance to explore freely and engage with the natural world.
+But sadly, many children miss out on the chance to spend time and engage with the natural world.

 Research shows that children growing up in urban, economically disadvantaged communities are less likely to have access to quality green spaces within 15 minutes of their home.

-We want to give even more the children the chance to build a connection with nature in 2025 but need your support – can you help?
+We want to give even more children the chance to come on a Wild Day Out in 2025 but need your support – can you help?

 Why is this important?